OnionIoT/Onion-Docs/Omega2/known-issues.md

     * Root Cause: the firmware does not expose the `/dev/mem` device which allows access to the memory map
     * Status: **Fixed** in b160
 * WiFi Issues
-    * No automatic support for TKIP-encrypted WiFi networks
-        * See [this post](https://community.onion.io/topic/1149/omega2-fails-to-connect-to-wifi/25) on the Onion Community for an interim, manual fix
-        * Status: expect a fix in March
     * No support for enterprise WiFi that requires a username and password
-        * Status: expect a fix in March
+        * Status: not currently supported with Onion WiFi Warp Core driver
+    * ~~No automatic support for TKIP-encrypted WiFi networks~~
+        * ~~See [this post](https://community.onion.io/topic/1149/omega2-fails-to-connect-to-wifi/25) on the Onion Community for an interim, manual fix~~
+        * Status: **Fixed** in firmware v0.2.0 and up with release of Onion WiFi Warp Core driver.
+See [related blog post](https://onion.io/2bt-brand-new-os-release/) for more details.
-    * No automatic support for WiFi channels 13 and 14
+    * ~~No automatic support for WiFi channels 13 and 14~~
-        * Status: expect a fix in March
+        * Status:  **Fixed** in firmware v0.2.0 and up with release of Onion WiFi Warp Core driver (see [related blog post](https://onion.io/2bt-brand-new-os-release/) for more details).
+          * To enable channels 13 and 14, open `/etc/config/wireless`, change the `country` option to your country (assuming it supports channels 13 and 14), and restart the WiFi interface by running `wifi`

 ### Console Issue Listing